Watercraft & Boat Insurance Lewisburg Ohio

 If you own a larger boat or a personal watercraft like a jet ski, you will likely need to either endorse the watercraft to your homeowners insurance policy or purchase a separate boat insurance policy.
 To provide a quote, your agent needs to know information pertaining to the size, type and value of your boat, as well as how you typically use the boat and in what type of water it is used.
 (Note: it is sometimes more expensive to have a boat added to your homeowners than it would be to have a separate boat policy.)

 Separate boat insurance policies typically have broader protection than that provided by the average homeowners’ policy.
 Boat Owner Coverage can include liability coverage and coverage for physical loss, including damage to the boat, motor, hull, prop and other permanently attached equipment.
 Coverage can also be added for an outboard motor, a boat trailer and for items like water sports equipment and fishing equipment.

 Be insurance smart, don’t assume your homeowners policy covers your type of boat.
 Call your agent and request a review.
 If you would like to discuss coverage for your watercraft, don’t hesitate to call us at 937-962-2123.
-(Ashley, don’t know if this last line is something that works here or if this is just supposed to be generic.)

 Questions to ask your agent.

 Here are a few things to consider as you prepare for the discussion: